-The FEEDBACK pin or OUTPUT VOLTAGE pin includes a comparator to detect when the feedback voltage or output voltage falls below V{FB(AR)} or V{VOUT(AR)} for a duration exceeding t{FB(AR)} or t{VOUT(AR)} respectively.
+The FEEDBACK pin includes a comparator to detect when the feedback voltage falls below V ${FB(AR)}$, for a duration exceeding $t{FB(AR)}$.
 The secondary controller will relinquish control when this fault condition is detected.
 This threshold is meant to limit the range of constant current (CC) operation and is included to support high power charger applications.